-Based on review of Project materials, aerial photography, and observation of the site from public roadways, the Project site supports Dry Creek, multiple unnamed tributaries, and associated riparian habitat and wetlands.
-CDFW recommends the EIR fully identify the Project's potential impacts to Dry Creek, its unnamed tributaries and/or its associated vegetation and wetlands.
+Based on review of Project materials, aerial photography, and observation of the site from public roadways, the Project site supports the Upper Truckee River, unnamed tributaries, and associated riparian habitat.
+CDFW recommends the EIR fully identify the Project's potential impacts to the stream and its associated vegetation and wetlands.